switchupcb/disgo/_contribution/CONTRIBUTING.md

 Disgo is currently a PROOF OF CONCEPT.
 Here are the steps required in order to complete it:

-1. Implement Client (OAuth).
-2. Implement Gateway (WebSocket, Events).
+1. Implement Gateway (WebSocket, Events).
-3. Implement Rate Limits.
+2. Implement Rate Limits (HTTP, Gateway)
-4. Implement Retries.
+3. Implement Retries.
-5. **Implement Testing** _[usable at this stage]_.
+4. **Implement Testing** _[usable at this stage]_.
-6. Implement Sharding.
+5. Implement Sharding.
-7. Implement Cache (which is likely where most effort lies; caching is difficult).
+6. Implement Cache (which is likely where most effort lies; caching is difficult).

 In addition, we must make [decisions](/_contribution/libraries/) for the following:
 1. UDP connections (Voice)